 About Our Work

 We provide music engagement and recovery services in hospitals and the community for young people and adults affected by mental health conditions including depression, anxiety, PTSD, bi polar disorder and schizophrenia.

 Our award-winning programme promotes wellbeing and recovery through developing creative, technical and vocational skills and opens pathways to mainstream opportunities in education, training, work experience and employment.
-Our innovative approach draws on clinical therapeutic techniques and uses creative collaboration and culturally relevant music activities and genres.
+Our innovative approach draws on clinical therapeutic techniques and professional music industry practice.